-- Build consensus around core issues and objectives in response to the transition from aid, exploring revenue and health system efficiency considerations, as well as approaches to strengthening accountability for results. - Develop guidance and principles for good practise pertaining to countries transitioning from ODA support, with regard to financial, programmatic and capacity issues, including but not limited to e.g. how to develop country-specific transition plans to balance the transition schedules of multiple funding partners. - Explore the types of reforms and investments needed to support an effective transition process, particularly in relation to building strong and unified underlying support systems, such as for procurement, supply chain, information, as well as capacity for evidence informed priority setting processes. - Define an annual work plan for the group, outlining key outputs and products and help convene parties to review progress.
+- Build consensus around core issues and objectives in response to the transition from aid, exploring revenue and health system efficiency considerations, as well as approaches to strengthening accountability for results. - Develop guidance and principles for good practice pertaining to countries transitioning from ODA support, with regard to financial, programmatic and capacity issues, including but not limited to, for example, how to develop country-specific transition plans to balance the transition schedules of multiple funding partners. - Explore the types of reforms and investments needed to support an effective transition process, particularly in relation to building strong and unified underlying support systems, such as for procurement, supply chain, information, as well as capacity for evidence-informed priority-setting processes. - Define an annual work plan for the group, outlining key outputs and products and help convene parties to review progress.

-Suggested Activities and potential role for the group:
+2.4 Suggested role and potential areas of work for the group